 You can use it at home to see how many devices are connected to your network (to check if anyone is mooching off of your Internet) or to find the IP address of a specific device (such as your smartphone).

 Ever wondered if your hard disk drive or solid state drive was in good condition?
 It’s not easy to find out, especially with newer SSDs that can die before you even realize something’s wrong.
+(Learn the warning signs of a failing SSD!)

 Well, that’s where CrystalDiskInfo comes into play.